Non-relational data and NoSQL

 On disk, all of the columns within a column family are stored together in the same file, with a certain number of rows in each file.
 With large data sets, this approach creates a performance benefit by reducing the amount of data that needs to be read from disk when only a few columns are queried together at a time.

-Read and write operations for a row are usually atomic within a single column family, although some implementations provide atomicity across the entire row, spanning multiple column families.
+Read and write operations for a row are typically atomic within a single column family, although some implementations provide atomicity across the entire row, spanning multiple column families.

 Relevant Azure service: